quintel/documentation/README.markdown

 country broken down in carrier (along on axis) and sectors, applications etc. ( along the other axis)

-Besides the energy balance, the ETM needs information about the current state of affairs in the country you want to model in the ETM.
+Apart from the energy balance, the ETM needs information about the current state of affairs in the country you want to model in the ETM.
 Such information includes (amongst others) the number of inhabitants and the fraction of LED lamps.
 We call this type of information 'assumptions'.